 As sugar in the bloodstream accumulates around nerve endings in the hands, feet, and eyes, the oxygen supply to those areas is greatly reduced.

 If that simple cut or blister has trouble healing, it’ll likely become infected.
 Left untreated, often due to the loss of sensation in toes and feet from diabetes, the infection can become life-threatening and require amputation.

-Foot ulcers, according to the Centers for Disease Control and Prevention (CDC), are the that leads to amputation in people with diabetes.
+Foot ulcers, according to the Centers for Disease Control and Prevention (CDC), are the

 “We typically treat ulcers by removing devitalized tissue from the surface of the wound and by helping the patient to find ways to take the weight off the affected foot,” said Dr. Desmond Bell, a podiatrist specializing in wound management and amputation prevention at the Memorial Hospital in Jacksonville, Florida, and the founder of the Save a Leg, Save a Life Foundation.

 While total-contact casting has proven effective for healing foot ulcers in some people, its track record isn’t perfect, creating a need for other treatment ideas.